brbarker/PhysicsStuff/Yo-Yo Exploration/SimpleModel/README.md

 - The direction of rotation for the yo-yo in this study is chosen to be *clockwise*
 - The yo-yo string is initially tangent to the left side of the central shaft of the yo-yo when wound up
 - After the yo-yo begins to climb from the bottom, the yo-yo string is tangent to the right side of the central shaft of the yo-yo
+- The yo-yo is assumed to be a fixed-axle design with two thick, circular disks connected through their rotational axes by a smooth cylinder
+  - The cylinder is very smooth to reduce friction, however friction is *not* ignored and will play a role.

 ## Objectives
 - Explore one period of a yo-yo's path (once down and once back up)